xrrocha/word-scrambler/README.md

 do {
   // ... shuffling stuff...
   // Ensure shuffling took place!
 } while (range.all {
     result[it] == text[it] })
 ```

-Here `it` is the implicit named assigned to the lambda parameter when one
+Here `it` is the implicit name assigned to the lambda parameter when one
 is not explicitly declared.

 Note how both arrays (`result`) and strings (`text`) are uniformly